The 30-Day Dumbbell Challenge builds strength from head to toe. Get all the details on the challenge here.

 - Hold one end of a dumbbell in each hand directly over your chest.

-- Exhale and contract your abs as you raise your head, neck and shoulders off the ground, continuing to hold the dumbbell away from your chest.
+- Exhale and contract your abs as you raise your head, neck and shoulders off the ground, continuing to hold the dumbbell near your chest.

 - Inhale and lower back down with control.